devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `sudo yum update -y`

-However if you wondered that how `yum` in managing the installation, You will see that it is downloading the package and installing it.
+However, if you wondered that how `yum` in managing the installation, You will see that it is downloading the package and installing it.
 But from where it is downloading?

 Command `yum` will refer the repos available under `/etc/yum.repos.d/*.repo` files and reach out to only those destinations to download the files.